BIM Standards: ISO 19605 and more

-As a relatively new technology, Building Information Modeling (BIM) is bound to have a list of widely accepted standards sooner or later.
-BIM itself can be defined as a shared knowledge resource that hosts various information about a specific project, helping make appropriate decisions on all of the stages of the project.
+As a relatively new technology, building information modeling (BIM) is bound to have a list of widely accepted standards sooner or later.
+BIM itself can be defined as a shared knowledge resource that hosts various information about a specific project, helping make appropriate decisions at all stages of the project.

-BIM has been a hot topic for the last few years, and for a good reason.
-The potential advantages of adopting a comprehensive BIM strategy massively outweigh any potential disadvantages.
-The substantial benefits can be noticed when it comes to efficiency, speed, collaboration, accuracy, and much more.
+BIM has been everyone’s hot topic for the last few years, and for good reason.
+The potential advantages of adopting a comprehensive BIM system are massive and far outweigh all potential disadvantages.
+Substantial differences can be noticed in efficiency, speed, collaboration, accuracy, and so on.

-However, the spread of BIM is still quite limited.
-There’s a severe lack of understanding of how everything works, and also the amount of investment needed to truly take advantage of all the benefits.
-But one of the most significant factors impacting the spread of the BIM is the number of different software solutions on the market and the lack of standardization.
+However, the spread of BIM is still quite limited for several reasons.
+There is a severe lack of understanding of how everything works, and the amount of investment needed to have all the advantages is still massive.
+It should also be noted that the lack of standardization is still one of the most significant factors stopping the spread of BIM: there is a large number of different software applications currently on the market, each with its standards and often without a proper way to share information with other solutions.

-The existence of so many different BIM applications makes it incredibly difficult for potential users to pick the proper solution for themself, and the amount of proprietary formats is simply staggering.
-This is why BIM needs a specific set of standards to become more widespread.
+The existence of so many BIM applications makes it incredibly hard to pick the proper solution for yourself, and the number of proprietary formats is staggering.
+This is why BIM needs a specific set of standards to be popular and widespread.
+The existence of standards allows for the existence of several different levels of BIM, each with its own list of capabilities and advantages.

-There are some BIM-related standards that already exist.
-One of the first international lists of BIM standards is called ISO 19650.
-The International Organization for Standardization creates these standards, and so far at least two parts of it are included and working:
+Multiple BIM standards already exist today, with ISO 19650 being one of the first international BIM standards to be introduced.
+The International Organization for Standardization creates these standards, and so far, at least two parts of it are included and working:

 - Concepts and principles.